University of Minnesota Administrative Policy

 Standard Contract

-A contract that appears in the University's Standard Contract Library, in the University-Wide Agreements list, or in the index of contracts administered by Capital Planning and Project Management.
+A contract that appears in the University's Standard Contracts Library, in the University-Wide Agreements list, or in the Index of Contracts Administered by Capital Project Management.
+Attaching a signed unmodified Purchasing Addendum to Supplier’s Form (OGC-SC504) to a vendor’s purchase agreement constitutes a Standard Contract.

 Non-Standard Contract

-A contract that is not a Standard Contract, or a contract on a form or template reviewed and approved by the OGC, or a contract exempt from legal review in accordance with (i) a checklist or instructions established by the OGC, (ii) a contract review procedure approved by the OGC, or (iii) other criteria for exemption established by the OGC.
+A contract that is not (i) a Standard Contract, (ii) a contract on a form or template reviewed and approved by the OGC within the past three years or (iii) a contract exempt from legal review in accordance with (a) a checklist or instructions established by the OGC, (b) a contract review procedure approved by the OGC, or (c) other criteria for exemption established by the OGC.

 A contract in a form supplied by the vendor or the other party is not a Non-Standard Contract if the form of agreement is exempt from legal review as described above.